emuai-cl/NFT-frontend/Textos/faq.md

 # FAQ

+## How do I get an EMU?

+In order to buy an EMU, you need to set up a cryto wallet like metamask and get some ETH.
+Then you can go to yhe homepage [myemus.info] and choose how many you want to mint.
+Afer you mint them, they are yours.

 ## What space will I get on the Solar Car?

 EMUs are sold in ascending order, so it starts with the ID 1 and ends with the ID 5940.
 The position in the car is distributed form left to right and from top to bottom, like the way you read this text.
 We will start with the left side of the car from the pilot's point of view.

+## What can I do with my EMUs?

+EMUs are meant to represent the ownership of a pice of our solar car, so you can put any image your hearth desires on your space, as long as it not against our very basic rules (nothing ilegal and nothing that would harm our public image for having on our solar car).
+You can also put a description of your EMU.
+This will appear on the markets like OpenSea.

+## Can I trade my EMUs?

+Yes, you can!
+EMUs adhere to the ERC-721 standard, so they can be traded publicly on platforms such as OpenSea.
+Do make sure you’re buying only EMUs that are contained within the verified collection!
+These are the only verifiably legitimate EMUs backed by provenance.

+## What will you use your funding for?

+We are a non profit organization and as such, our private pockets won't see a single wei of what you donate.
+All of EMUAI's funding goes to building solar cars, the logistics of solar car races and to infrastructure neccesary to design and build future cars.

 ## Will my NFT run useless after it gets printed on the car?